mirror/boost/libs/ptr_container/doc/tutorial.rst

 Sequence containers
 -------------------

-The sequence containers used when you do not need to keep an ordering on your elements.
+The sequence containers are used when you do not need to keep an ordering on your elements.
 You can basically expect all operations of the normal standard containers to be available.
 So, for example, with a  ``ptr_deque``